 - Our waiting room has two chairs at least 6 feet apart to help ensure patients maintain a safe social distance.
 Please arrive 10-minutes early to allow for curbside check-in.
 You may call or text 703-293-5222 to inform the front desk of your arrival.
 We ask that you wait in your parked car or away from other patients outdoors on the bench outside our office.

-- Your temperature will be taken upon entering the office.
-If you have a fever, cough, shortness of breath or other COVID-19 symptom your appointment will be rescheduled.
+- If you have a fever, cough, shortness of breath or other COVID-19 symptom your appointment will be rescheduled.

 - Only patients, or patients plus one critical caregiver/translator, are allowed into an appointment.

 - All toys and magazines, etc. have been temporarily removed.

 - Even if you are vaccinated, we ask that you wear a proper face-covering that covers your nose and has no vents in the office.
 If you have a medical condition where you cannot wear a mask, or you do not want to wear a mask, please wait to book an appointment until we reach a phase where masks are optional in our office.
 We still have patients and young patients who may not be vaccinated and with the rise of new types of Covid-19, we choose to maintain the best precaution against increasing risk of visitors getting infected.

 - Any patients or staff who were diagnosed with COVID-19 must have an all-clear notification from their physician before entering our facility.